louking/members/docs/leadership-task-superadmin-reference.rst

 When a new user/:term:`member` is entered via this view, an email is sent to the configured email address.
 This email contains a link the user/:term:`member` can use to reset their password.

+A reset password email can also be sent to the :term:`member` by clicking **Reset Password** from the edit modal.

 .. note::
     This data is in the common database.
 See :ref:`Single Sign-On` for details about how the common database is used.
 ..